top of page

 The refined lobby signals luxury with a modern, understated design, creating a restful, visually-aesthetic environment.
 Cool, high thread count sheets and comforters ensure a good night’s sleep while thick bathrobes, smooth on the outside and warmly toweled on the interior, were welcome treats.

 In the morning we sat down to breakfast by the pool.
 By the time our perfectly cooked eggs arrived, the sun was beginning to climb.
 It was still pleasant, but we could feel the heat of Bangkok building.
 The tallest terminalia trees craned their necks over the turquoise pool like long-necked arboreal giraffes.
 A welcome breeze stirred, creating ripples and shaking loose a golden shower of delicate leaves over the water’s surface.
 As if on cue, at the far end of the pool, the pool cleaner dipped the long pole of his ‘fishing’ net in the water, scooped up a pile of leaves, flipped the net expertly over without losing the wet leaves, then dipped it in the water again, and again, as more and more leaves glittered down to the water’s surface.
-Watching the Sisyphean act was strangely comforting—a reminder that one can do even the most tedious jobs with apparent ease, precision, and concentration.
+Watching the Sisyphean act was strangely comforting—a reminder that one can do even the most tedious tasks with apparent ease, precision, and concentration.
 That general sense of order marked our three-night stay at the Metropolitan, nestled off of a long private tree-lined avenue in the commercial Sathorn district of Bangkok, in the heart of the city.

 At meals in the Michelin-starred restaurant Nahm, staff appeared discreetly at the elbow to explain the menu.
 Poolside, cool, frosted glasses of strawberry and lemon, or orange-infused water appeared unbidden, dripping beads of condensation, a perfect balm in the searing midday madness of Bangkok.
 Attentive staff made guest interactions a pleasure, from the spontaneous folded hands wai, a traditional greeting of Thai hospitality, to the genuine smiles that came with each glance or encounter.
 The personalized concierge services, the seamless check-in, and many other details large and small were handled with unhurried care and thoughtfulness.